lpdescamps/Cisco_CUCM/Basic/add/README.md

 * **path**: The path where your credentials are stored.
 See the README.md for Create_Login
 * **wsdl**: The path where your wsdl is stored.
 * **platform**: The platform we are using.
 I assume it would be CUCM_DEV as you want to test the script in a none production.
 See the README.md for Create_Login
 * **role**: To define the API user's permission.
-Here we need read permission so rwx.
+Here we need full permission so rwx.
 See the README.md for Create_Login

 ## add_Route_List.py
 >Details explaining each variables